ilcato/homebridge-fibaro-home-center/README.md

 <details>
 <summary><b>Security System</b></summary>

-+ In config.json:
-  + add the parameter: `"securitysystem": "enabled"`
++ Enable security system in plugin settings or in config.json add the parameter: `"securitysystem": "enabled"`

 + In Fibaro Home Center:
   + Create an Enumerated variable named `SecuritySystem` with the following values: